random-iceham/mady2-wokandroll/README.md

 - Share their own recipes with detailed instructions and visuals
 - Save their favourite recipes for easy access
 - Leave reviews and ratings on other users’ recipes
 - Connect through food and culture

+*everything in this app is hardcoded, there is no backend database

 ---